tilburgsciencehub/website/content/building-blocks/configure-your-computer/infrastructure-choice/getting-started-research-cloud.md

 {{% warning %}}

-Check that you’re affiliated with a Dutch research institution to set up the workspace for yourself.
+Make sure that you’re affiliated with a Dutch research institution to set up the workspace for yourself.

 {{% /warning %}}